Take A Look At The 7 Weirdest Crocs Collaborations Of All Time

 Crocs x 7-Eleven

 Ah yes, the Crocs collab with 7-Eleven.
 No one saw it coming, and no one knew how to go about incorporating them into your wardrobe.
-Featuring a prominent colour scheme of the stores and tidbits stuck on them, the clogs are up for grabs for THB 8,600 (HKD 329 approx.).
+Featuring a prominent colour scheme of the stores and tidbits stuck on them, the clogs are up for grabs for THB 8,600.

 View this post on Instagram